-Davies bagged three goals and eight assists in the Bundesliga and Champions League alone as Hansi Flick’s side sealed a historic treble last season.
-He’s sidelined with injury right now, but you can sure that Davies will be ready to set Bayern’s left flank alight again once he returns.
+Davies bagged three goals and eight assists in the Bundesliga and Champions League alone as Hansi Flick’s side sealed a historic treble in 2019/20.
+The 20-year-old had a slightly more subdued season in 2020/21 but he remains one of the top left-backs in Europe.

 Central midfield: Tyler Adams (RB Leipzig)